Connect. Gather Resources. Further Research.

 - Many genetic syndromes are associated with the appearance or gradual development of distinctive facial characteristics in affected patients.
 FDNA has developed a technology that analyzes facial photos to identify specific facial morphology features or patterns associated with rare diseases

-- You are invited to upload facial photos of patients with confirmed diagnosis of genetic syndromes to this secure and private portal
+- The DDX3X Foundation and FDNA’s Genomics Collaborative launched a new project to help doctors learn more about DDX3X and we need your help!
+You are invited to upload facial photos of patients with confirmed DDX3X diagnosis to this secure and private portal

 - The DDX3X Foundation is working hard to fund Dr. Sherr’s current research proposal intending to pursue the possibility of drug treatment for girls with the DDX3X mutation